sarangjaiswal/property-rates-india/README.md

-# property-rates-india
+# Property Rates in India

-Property Rates in India
+This is work in progress.
+I will update the Readme file once the project is complete.